Cloud Data Security and Compliance Best Practices

 - Automating and removing the human factor for data security

 Machine Learning allows security mechanisms that can take advantage of it to be much smarter than simple “rules” based on security mechanisms.
 Spinbackup intelligently uses Machine Learning to “learn” the SaaS environment and profile what is normal and be able to recognize the unusual or potentially threatening activity.
-Its machine learning capabilities drastically reduces false positives that happen in the environment.
+Its machine learning capabilities drastically reduce false positives that happen in the environment.

 Machine Learning also removes the human factor for data security.
 Having powerful machine learning algorithms working at securing SaaS environments is like having an intelligent sentry guarding the environment 24x7x365.
 Machine Learning is exponentially more effective, efficient, and quick at analyzing enormous numbers of log files and metrics gathered from the SaaS environment.
 No human can compete with the effectiveness of a computer at these types of tasks.